pexip/os-bind9/doc/dnssec-guide/advanced-discussions.rst

 +++++++++++++

 First things first: For most DNS administrators who do not manage a huge number of insecure delegations, the NSEC3 opt-out featuere is not relevant.
+See :rfc:`9276`.

 Opt-out allows for blocks of unsigned delegations to be covered by a single NSEC3 record.
 In other words, use of the opt-out allows large registries to only sign as